 Margaret's younger sister Helen (Philippa Coulthard) is across the country staying with the Wilcox family, where young love is blossoming.
 Or maybe not.
 Cue pink cheeks, embarrassed half glances and over-reactions as only the English can do; expect plenty of apologising and polite stuttering in large hats.

-Where the Wilcoxes accuse the Shlegel family of being bleeding heart elitists, the Shlegels accuse the Wilcoxes of being hypocrites.
+Where the Wilcoxes accuse the Schlegel family of being bleeding-heart elitists, the Schlegels accuse the Wilcoxes of being hypocrites.
 And, predictably, the happy young things in their summery bliss find themselves in a complicated, darkening world.
 Recognise any of this?

 |What||Howards End, BBC One review|

 12 Nov 17 – 03 Dec 17, 9:00 PM – 10:00 PM